 Join us in recognising women’s contributions to science and health starting with learning about three remarkable women who have broken boundaries and made important discoveries that have changed and saved countless lives.

-After contracting tuberculosis at sixteen, Tu knew that she wanted to study medicine and find cures for diseases like the one that had afflicted her.
-Tu Youyou studied pharmacology at university and was assigned to work at the Academy of Traditional Chinese Medicine after graduating.
+After contracting tuberculosis at sixteen, Tu Youyou knew that she wanted to study medicine and find cures for diseases like the one that had afflicted her. she studied pharmacology at university and was assigned to work at the Academy of Traditional Chinese Medicine after graduating.
 Tu is credited with finding artemisinin – a compound that has saved millions of lives from malaria – extracting it from sweet wormwood, referenced as a treatment for ‘intermittent fevers’, a symptom of malaria in traditional Chinese medical texts.
 Tu is the first mainland Chinese scientist to have received in 2015 a Nobel Prize in a scientific category, and she did so without a doctorate, a medical degree, or training abroad.

 When the COVID-19 pandemic hit, vaccines based on messenger RNA were an unproven technology.
 Head of vaccine research and development at Pfizer, Kathrin Jansen led the effort to show that their vaccine candidate was effective and safe – now one of the vaccines administered in the biggest vaccination campaign in history.
 This isn’t the first time that Jansen has driven efforts to tackle tricky viruses, initiating a project to tackle human papillomavirus (HPV) — a sexually transmitted infection that causes cervical cancer – an effort that ultimately yielded the world’s first HPV vaccine, which is expected to save millions of lives through cancer prevention.